 Australia is one of several countries with an aging population.
 It has become an attractive retirement destination.
 Sustained low fertility rates and increasing life expectancy are the reasons for the aging of Australia’s population.
 Over the 20 years between 1999 and 2019, the proportion of the country’s population aged 65 years and over has increased steadily.
-This age group is projected to increase more rapidly over the next decade.
+This age group is projected to grow more rapidly over the next decade.
 Expats planning to retire in Australia should consider several factors.

 Quality of life for seniors